pnp/graph-connectors-samples/samples/nodejs-typescript-food-catalog/readme.md

 ## Architecture

-The following diagrams are based on the [C4 model](https://c4model.com/) concept for visualising software architecture.
+The following diagrams are based on the [C4 model](https://c4model.com/) concept for visualizing software architecture.

 ### System diagram